aosabook/500lines/flow-shop/chapter.md

         lines = map(str.strip, f.readlines())
 ```

-To make locating the correct instance easier, we assume that every line will be separated by a '/' character.
+To make locating the correct instance easier, we assume that lines will be separated by a '/' character.
 This allows us to split the file based on a common string that appears at the top of every instance, and adding a '/' character to the start of the first line allows the string processing below to work correctly regardless of the instance we choose.
-We also detect when an instance number is provided that is out of range given the collection of instances found in the file.
+We also detect when a provided instance number is out of range given the collection of instances found in the file.

 ```python
         # We prep the first line for later